vanelsberg/APKautobuild/README.md

 # Preparations

-To build AndroidAPS using Docker you need:
+To build an Android APK using Docker you need:

     * Install docker
     * Setup your keystore at data/**keystore**